IBM-Cloud/nodejs-MEAN-stack/README.md

 Note that the code assumes a secured connection to MongoDB using SSL and a certificate.
 This way you can run the app locally but connect to IBM Cloud Databases for MongoDB.

+An alternative way of local development is using the provided Dockerfile.

 ##### Deploy to IBM Cloud

 Option 1 (launch this app directly from this repo):